 - plan and undertake assessments using the CAF, and interpret the results

-The 14 proposed cyber security principles for securing essential services have been published on our site and as part of the public consultation being led by DCMS.
+The 14 proposed cyber security principles for securing essential services have been published on our site and were included within the public consultation led by DCMS.

-After the consultation and the agreement of the principles, the NCSC will work to develop guidance to support the principles and provide a generic Cyber Assessment Framework (CAF) for use by CAs.
+NCSC is currently working to develop and signpost supporting guidance for the principles and design a generic Cyber Assessment Framework (CAF) for use by CAs.

 Once the NIS Directive is live in May 2018, we expect our role to be: